Top two expenses every year for homeschooling the four kids: travel and memberships

 Saving Money on a Membership

 - Consider buying a membership for a museum not in your home city.
-The museum near Grandma’s house or even on a trip might be $40 cheaper for the year.
+The museum near Grandma’s house or even on a trip might be $40 cheaper for the year than your local one.
 Smaller, less popular museums tend to offer cheaper membership rates.
 Double check on their website for the little ASTC logo on their membership page and consider calling to talk with them directly.
-You get the same reciprocity no matter where you start.
+You get the same reciprocity no matter the location of your home membership.

 - Ask about a teacher or homeschool discount.
 It never hurts to ask.
 Make sure you keep your homeschool ID or proof of enrollment with you just in case.

-- Ask for memberships for family gifts for Christmas!
+- Ask for memberships for family gifts for Christmas or Mother’s Day or even “Happy First Day of Homeschooling”!
 Best gifts ever.

 What Does Reciprocity Mean?

-Another perk of these programs is you explore new cities because you have seen an amazing museum on the list.
+Another perk of these programs is that you explore new cities because you have seen an amazing museum on the list.
 You make a detour.
-I might just have planned quite a few road trips based on which museums I can hit along the way.
-When you have a membership, you also think nothing about a free lengthy rest stop on vacation.
+I have planned quite a few road trips based solely on which museums I can hit along the way.
+When you have a membership, you also have an automatic free stop for a wiggle-break on a long driving day.
 A new children’s museum is better than a rest area any day.

-There are several reciprocity programs, so sometimes you can find museums that are on several reciprocity lists at one time.
-They do exist to give you even more bang for your buck.
+Sometimes you can find museums that are on several different reciprocity lists at one time.
+They exist to give you even more bang for your buck.

 A word of caution.
 Sometimes on the list I see museums which are free of charge to all and aren’t technically reciprocity.
 I find this pretty sneaky.